claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Authors/Claysicle.md

 - My username is a portmanteau of ‘Clayton’ and ‘Sickler’, which is my real name.
 - I probably overuse alliteration, but I like it too much to stop.
 - I like the videogame Factorio.
 I’ll be going on 600 in-game hours very soon, and I regret none of them.
-- If you bring this website up to me in real life I will either be happy to talk about it or I will be tempted to commit a large variety of crimes against you.
+- If you bring this website up to me irl I will either be happy to talk about it or I will be tempted to commit a large variety of crimes against you.
 Results may vary.

 ## Index of Works